– – part 1/3 – –

 It seemed like I was somehow destined to go.
 My husband was the carrier of this experience sent by the universe.
 I was never searching for it and, somehow, it all happened so quickly and it found me.
 And so, unaware of what the future held, unaware of what Tony would do for me, unaware of what was going to happen, I made my way to New Jersey the following week for an experience like no other.

-Tune in tomorrow for the next post in this three-part series: Tony Robbins UPW: I Walked On Fire– Literally
+Read part II of this series: Tony Robbins UPW: I Walked On Fire– Literally